 Analysis of the emerging SADC digital ecosystem indicates a regulatory environment characterised by uncertainty, unpredictability and discontinuity, one that is in need of complex adaptive responses.
 Drawing on the points that ensue from the discussion above, at least four key complex adaptive responses are required.
 First, there is a need for a shift in the regulatory agendas of sector-specific regulators to include attention to the new regulatory challenges discussed here and those discussed by other authors.
 Second, there is a need for regional regulatory harmonisation.
 Third, a multiplicity of regulators are engaged in addressing different facets of the regulatory environment for digital services, leading to the requirement to manage and coordinate interwoven regulatory agendas.
-Fourth, attention must be paid to the greater need for self-regulatory arrangements.
+Fourth, attention must be paid to the greater need for self-regulation - by operators, service providers and consumers - and co-regulatory arrangements.